-Since then, the University has used many facilities to provide Food Services for students here at UGA.
+Since then, the University has used many facilities to provide food service for students here at UGA.
 Many of these buildings are presently being used for academic and office purposes.
 The oldest dining facility still in operation is Snelling Dining Commons, constructed in 1939, and is still serving meals today.

-In 1995, The University of Georgia Food Services was awarded the prestigious Ivy Award for Excellence.
+In 1995, UGA Dining Services was awarded the prestigious Ivy Award for Excellence.
 This accolade is used to recognize the most outstanding restaurants and foodservice operations in the country for their commitment to quality and excellence.
 In 2002, the department received the Food Service Operator of the Year Award.
-The University of Georgia Food Services is one of the few Food Services that has received both of these accolades.
+UGA Dining Services is one of the few organizations to recieve both of these accolades.

-In 2004, the Department was awarded it's 50th Loyal E. Horton Menu Award for Excellence by the National Association of college and University Food Services.
-The University of Georgia is still the ONLY collegiate food service operation to reach this landmark — we currently have 72 Horton awards.
+In 2004, the Department was awarded its 50th Loyal E. Horton Menu Award for Excellence by the National Association of college and University Dining Services.